 As part of the Clean Energy Vehicle program, British Columbia invested $2.7M towards supporting deployment of public Level 2 charging infrastructure, through the Community Charging Infrastructure (CCI) Fund.

 The goal was to support charging stations serving members of the public or fleets, with participation of municipalities, regional governments, First Nations communities, BC businesses and other organizations.
 The results were 456 stations installed over the span of less than one year.
 Read more about the CCI program and results.

 In parallel, the City of Vancouver also implemented a charging station program, supporting over 90 stations throughout the City.
 Read more about charging station installation here.

 DC Fast Charging

 The Province of BC and the federal government are supporting 30 DC fast chargers through a pilot managed by BC Hydro.
-As of June 2016, there are 27 fast-charge locations in BC (not including Tesla’s SuperChargers).
+As of October 2017, there are over 30 fast-charge locations in BC (not including Tesla’s SuperChargers).

 These stations are located throughout the province and concentrated in the Lower Mainland.
 There are more planned and locations will be determined based on a range of factors including distance between stations and completing a full corridor loop in the Southern Interior.
 Read the gap analysis that will help inform the second phase locations.